 All my students are terrified of making mistakes.
 I’m terrified of making mistakes.
 However, it's by making mistakes that we learn the most.

 Once I accidentally told my housemates that if Britain left the EU I'd need a husband (being a heterosexual male).
 Then there was the time I asked the waitress if she wanted a tuna pizza when trying to order.
 I felt really stupid both times I got it wrong.

 When I first encountered new grammatical structures I was tempted to simply ignore them.
-However, from my 'stupid' mistakes I learnt first hand their importance.
+However, from my 'stupid' mistakes I learned firsthand their importance.
 I am sure these will be the lessons I never forget.

 Are you bored on your morning commute?
 Are you always killing 10 minutes before that next meeting?
 You should maximise that free time to improve your language skills.
 If you are in international business you can even see this as a step to improving and furthering your career.

-On the other hand write down any words or expressions that capture your imagination in your new language.
-This is the especially important if you live in the country where you new language is spoken.
+On the other hand, write down any words or expressions that capture your imagination in your new language.
+This is especially important if you live in the country where your new language is spoken.
 Soon you will have a book full of all the words you needed and all the words that inspire you in your new language.